DMA-Technologies/uvm-demo/INSTALL_WINDOWS.md

 Open the solution file located at `<demo>\build-msvc\build-msvc.sln`.

-At this step you ought see only one project within the solution:
+At this step you ought to see only one project within the solution:
 * `uvm-EXAMPLE-single_cycle`